afuca/lighthouse-plugin-template/README.md

 1. Add breakpoints or logs to your code

-2. In the terminal, run lighthouse in debug mode: `npm run debug <page url>`
+2. Run the debugger (F5)

-3. Right after, run the debugger (F5)
+3. In the terminal, run lighthouse in debug mode: `npm run debug <page url>`

 That's all